skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

   :ref:`cloud bucket <sky-storage>`.
 The bucket will be created during the job running time, and cleaned up after the job finishes.

 SkyPilot will launch and start monitoring the job.
-When a preemption happens, SkyPilot will automatically search for resources across regions and clouds to re-launch the job.
+When a spot preemption or any machine failure happens, SkyPilot will automatically search for resources across regions and clouds to re-launch the job.

 In this example, the job will be restarted from scratch after each preemption recovery.